 - (1) Includes any amounts deferred pursuant to the Executive Deferral Plan.
 This plan allows executive officers the opportunity to defer until their retirement or until their earlier termination, disability or death, up to 75% of their base salary and/or up to 100% incentive/bonus cash payments.
-Accumulated deferred compensation is credited with earnings at a non-preferential rate. - (2) Only compensation charged to utility operations is recovered as an expense for ratemaking purposes. - (3) Cash bonus awarded in accordance with the terms of Matthews' employment agreement. - (4) Cash awards made to certain executive officers as described in the Compensation & Organization Committee Report. - (5) Amounts received under the Executive Incentive Compensation Plan for 1996 performance. - (6) Restricted stock award received in accordance with the terms of Matthews' employment agreement. - (7) As of December 31, 1998, the number and value of total shares of restricted stock held by the named executive officers are: T. M. Matthews (88,398 shares; \$1,706,965).
-Dividends are paid on all restricted Common Stock at the same rate as paid on the Company's Common Stock. - (8) Avista Corp.
-Common Stock options granted to Matthews in accordance with his employment agreement. - (9) Options to Redmond received as a director of certain indirect subsidiaries: Triangle Systems--14,803; Universal Showcase--15,000. - (10) Options to Redmond received as a director of certain indirect subsidiaries: Proco Holdings Corp.-- 15,000; Target Woodworks, Inc.--11,905; White Plus, Inc.--15,000.
+Accumulated deferred compensation is credited with earnings at a non-preferential rate. - (2) As of December 31, 1999, the number and value of total shares of restricted stock held by the named executive officers are: T. M. Matthews--88,398 shares; \$1,364,865 and D. J. Meyer--8,191 shares; \$126,469.
+Dividends are paid on all restricted Common Stock at the same rate as paid on the Company's Common Stock. - (3) No stock option granted under the Long-Term Incentive Plan may be assigned or transferred by the holder other than by will or by the applicable laws of descent and distribution. - (4) Avista Corp.
+Common Stock options granted under the Long-Term Incentive Plan. - (5) Includes a 300,000 guaranteed cash payment awarded in accordance with Matthews' employment agreement. - (6) Restricted stock award granted under the Long-Term Incentive Plan in accordance with Matthews' employment agreement. - (7) Avista Corp.
+Common Stock options granted under the Long-Term Incentive Plan in accordance with Matthews' employment agreement. - (8) Includes a \$1\$ million signing bonus and a \$150,000 guaranteed cash payment awarded in accordance with Matthews' employment agreement. - (9) Cash awards made to certain executive officers for 1998 performance.